gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 `docker run -it -v "$(pwd)"/shared:/artifact/shared artifact35-auas7pp`

+This assumes you're in a bash-like environment, and can use `"$(pwd)"` to retrieve the current directory.

-To run with a throwaway container instead, run:
+To run with a throwaway container instead, add the `--rm` flag, running:

 `docker run -it --rm -v "$(pwd)"/shared:/artifact/shared artifact35-auas7pp`

+### Manipulate existing containers (optional)

+You will need to know the container's name to manipulate it.
+Containers are given arbitrary names when they're first created.
+View the names of all your containers by running: `docker ps -a`

+To restart and re-enter an exited container, run: `docker start -ia CONTAINER-NAME`

+To remove an exited container, run: `docker rm CONTAINER-NAME`

 ### Start the challenge test suite